benkeen/generatedata/standalone/NOTES.md

-# npm package design notes
+# Standalone app - npm package + binary

-The long-time purpose of this script was to offer a version as an npm package which would have no interface but offer a programmatic way to generate data.
+The long-time purpose of this script was to offer an npm package which would have no interface but provide a programmatic way to generate test data.
 The idea is that the existing UI will offer an "export JSON" option for whatever data set is constructed via the UI, which could be used in conjunction with the command line tool.
 All the plugins + core already have their data pretty well-defined, so it's just a question of exposing the appropriate structure for the various options (and exposed via typescript types!) so developers can construct what they want as JSON.

-### General idea
+## General idea

+We'll expose two options: a programmatic node version and a standalone binary.

+### 1. Node

-In this example I'll stick to commonJS, since I'll assume devs will want to run via the command line and es6 with node can be a pain, depending on your version.
+In this example I'll stick to commonJS, since I'll assume devs will want to run via the command line and es6 with node can still be a pain.

 `node generate-data-please.js`